Do Google Ads Work for Restaurants?

 Here’s a possible second theme - catering:

-Perhaps you offer catering as well – a second ad group would have ads focused on your catering services, benefits, pricing options, etc and keywords that are focused on “restaurant catering”, for example.
+Perhaps you offer catering as well – a second ad group would have ads focused on your catering services, benefits, pricing options, etc and keywords that are focused around “restaurant catering."

-So in each ad group example, you have aligned the Ads with the Keywords (meaning the ads have the keywords in them) – this is a fundamental principle in Search campaigns.
+So in each of the above ad group examples (i.e. hamburgers and catering), you have aligned the Ads with the Keywords (meaning the ads have the keywords in them) – this is a fundamental principle in Search campaigns.
+Following this structure ensures you have a good campaign that will deliver the best results at the very lowest cost.

 Each landing page you send the traffic to is about that theme…don’t send catering traffic to a generic home page.
 Send your catering traffic to a detailed page about your catering services that has pricing, pictures, testimonials, etc.